 When you don’t have all the data

-These days, getting stuck in analysis paralysis, as the data piles up, just isn’t an option.
+These days (in our VUCA world) getting stuck in analysis paralysis, as the data piles up, just isn’t an option.
 You need to think carefully about exactly what data you’ll require to tackle a problem and think more strategically about how to apply this often limited data to your decision-making.
 Start with an information map to encourage your problem-solving mindset.
 Look at the issue under scrutiny from as many different angles as possible.
 This exposes any hidden assumptions and highlights the most critical questions, before the search for data begins.
 Once you have a better view of the issue in its larger context, you can move forward in a targeted data search.
 Design any action plans as rapid experiments with clear metrics, accepting that frequent adjustments are now the ‘new normal’.
 Thinking strategically about your data needs, pushes you to do more with less.

 When you’re short of time